-ICTP Physics Without Frontiers (PWF) works to motivate, train, and educate physics and mathematics university students worldwide, with focus on science and technology lagging countries, to help build the next generation of scientists.
+ICTP Physics Without Frontiers works to teach, train, and inspire physics and mathematics university students worldwide, with focus on countries in the Global South, to help build the next generation of scientists.

 PWF organises projects working with volunteer scientists, who are PhD students, postdoctoral researchers, or lecturers from all over the world, who are passionate about promoting and supporting physics and mathematics.
-The Physics Without Frontiers Volunteer Network is composed of more than 80 passionate scientists primarily originally from the partnered countries.
+The Physics Without Frontiers Volunteer Network is composed of more than 100 passionate scientists primarily from the Global South.

-Each PWF project is unique, developed with a country's specific needs in mind.
-A component of outreach and diversity is incorporated into all projects.
-PWF promotes networking and collaborative environments, and its mentoring scheme is open to all students.
-PWF has worked with over 10000 students worldwide in 35 different countries!
+Each PWF project is unique, combining activities such as hands-on training, lecturing and networking, developed with a country's specific needs in mind.
+A component of science diplomacy, interaction with industry, outreach and diversity are often incorporated into projects.
+PWF promotes networking and collaborative environments, and encourages mentoring to students who may have less opportunities.
+To date PWF has worked with over 10000 students worldwide in 50 different countries!

 Physics Without Frontiers aims to:

-- train university students in core topics and cutting-edge research in physics and mathematics using enquiry-based learning and hands-on sessions by PWF Volunteers who are experts in their research fields, and teach transferable skills in computing, programming and machine learning;
+- teach and train university students in core topics, and cutting-edge research, in physics and mathematics using enquiry-based learning and hands-on sessions by PWF Volunteers who are experts in their research fields, and provide transferable skills in computing, programming and data science;

-- identify and mentor top students studying at universities without MSc/PhD programmes to go on to further study abroad, such as the ICTP diploma programme, or MSc and PhD placements;
+- identify and mentor top students studying at universities without MSc/PhD programmes to go on to further study abroad, such as the ICTP diploma programme, and MSc and PhD placements;

 - support physics and mathematics departments in universities with little or no research, by providing faculty training, taught university courses, curriculum support, research infrastructure, efforts towards the public understanding of science, and outreach to high school students and teachers.

-PWF is coordinated by Professor Bobby Acharya and Dr Kate Shaw.
+PWF is coordinated by Professor Bobby Acharya, Dr Kate Shaw and Dr Natasa Stojic.